rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 Jupyter lab keyboard shortcuts
 ---------------------

-It is useful for you to look at some `Jupyter lab shortcuts <https://gist.github.com/discdiver/9e00618756d120a8c9fa344ac1c375ac>`_
+It might be useful for you to look at some `Jupyter lab shortcuts <https://gist.github.com/discdiver/9e00618756d120a8c9fa344ac1c375ac>`_

 Hello world
 --------------